 Eurimbula National Park – Many bird and mammal species call the mango fringed estuaries, paperbark swamps and eucalyptus here home.
 Stunning views, secluded beaches, beautiful sunsets and you can see the lights of 1770 at night while camping.
 We see kangaroos, turtles in the sea and white-bellied sea eagles.
 Some of these beaches are also important nesting sites for endangered turtles.
 A 4-wheel drive is necessary for the roads in the park.

 Joseph Banks Conservation Park – The rocky headland juts into the sea and is considered the first landing place of Captain Cook.
 Stunning views of Eurimbula National Park, the 1771 Headlands and Round Hill lookouts greet you from here.

 From bush to beach camping there is something for all campers.
 Get back to nature in a bush setting, camp on absolute beachfront, camp with kangaroos or even take your dog on a camping adventure.

 Horizons Kangaroo Sanctuary – What could be better waking up in your tent watching the sunrise and being surrounded by baby kangaroos?
-Once the day visitors leave you have the kangaroos to yourself and can even help feed the tiny ones their milk bottle.
+Once the day visitors leave, campers have the kangaroos to themselves and can help feed the tiny ones their milk bottle.
 The sanctuary sits on a hill with great views of Agnes Water and the amenities are brand new and very clean.
 This special experience is $25 per night for two people for an unpowered site and $30 for a powered site.

 1770 Campground – Absolute beach front camping right on 1770 beach with just a few steps out on the white sand to the sheltered blue sea.
 Try and book A27 as it is right at the end and almost in the water!
 Camping needs to be booked in advance and this gets very crowded during the holiday season.